nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Backing up patient records: `backup`

-In order to prevent data loss, you can back up the patient records to a specified slot represented by an index and add a description for the backup.
+Let's say you want to safekeep your current data for future reference.
+You can use the `backup` command to save the patient records to a specified slot represented by an index and add a description for the backup.

 Format: `backup INDEX_NO [b/DESCRIPTION]`